louispool/deskpi-super6c/README.md

     * enable **passwordless** SSH by pasting the public key of your (passwordless) SSH key pair.
 	* set a common **username** for all your Pi's (I chose `deskpi`), as well as an optional password.
 	* configure Wireless LAN, if it is supported by your CM (optional)
-12. Repeat this for all CMs - the headless CM's do not need a desktop environment, so the 64-bit lite version of Raspberry Pi OS should be sufficient.
+12. Repeat this for all CMs - the headless CMs do not need a desktop environment, so the 64-bit lite version of Raspberry Pi OS should be sufficient.
 Remember to change the hostname for every CM.

 ### Notes
 1. You may need to enable USB2.0 support for the CM in the first slot by adding `dtoverlay=dwc2,dr_mode=host` to the `config.txt` file in the root of the boot image.
 2. If you did not enable SSH via the Imager, to enable it you can create a blank file called `ssh` in the root of the boot image.
-3. When `ssh`'ing into the CM's, recall the user that you set during installation, in my case the `ssh` command would be something like: `ssh deskpi@deskpi1`
+3. When `ssh`'ing into the CMs, recall the user that you set during installation, in my case the `ssh` command would be something like: `ssh deskpi@deskpi1`
 4. At least on my monitor, I did not get a video signal, so for the CM in the first slot I had to replace `dtoverlay=vc4-kms-v3d`with `dtoverlay=vc4-fkms-v3d` (note the additional "f") in the `config.txt` file.
 I figured this out from this [comment](https://forums.raspberrypi.com/viewtopic.php?t=323920#p1939139) on the raspberry forums.
 5. Even though it's not explicitly stated, and the documentation on the Super6C GitHub misleadingly states in the [TroubleShooting Section](https://github.com/DeskPi-Team/super6c#troubleshooting) that
 	> "If your CM4 module has eMMC on board, the SSD drive and **TF card** can be external mass storage."